Mending the Big-Data Missing Information

 To enhance the readability of our text, Section~\ref{sec:pre} contains the basic notions, from convex and stochastic geometry, which are needed in the following.
 In particular, we recall the notion of flats and provide the model assumptions.
-In Section~\ref{sec:flatClustering}, we prove our main result, summarized in Theorem~\ref{thm:main} and Algorithm~\ref{algo}.
-We supplement our theoretical results with experimental data in Section~\ref{sec:exp}.
-Finally, in Section~\ref{sec:diss}, we discuss the geometric and algebraic representation, comparing our approach against others proposals.
-For the sake of readability, assurance and space limitation; some of the proofs are given only as a sketch.
+We prove our main result in Section~\ref{sec:flatClustering}, and summarized the suggested Algorithm~\ref{algo:1} in Section~\ref{sec:algo}.
+We supplement our theoretical results with experimental data in Section~\ref{sec:exp}, and generalize our results to clusters with different size in Sections~\ref{sec:diffGroupSize}.
+In Section~\ref{sec:subAndDistribute} we illustrate how one can change our algorithm to work in sublinear time and to implement it in distributed fashion.
+Finally, in Section~\ref{sec:diss}, we discuss the geometric and algebraic representation, comparing our approach against others' proposals.

-\Section{Preliminaries}
+\section{Preliminaries}